 For Schoelkopf, venture capital (VC) investing was unfamiliar territory.
 But he’s not the only quantum physicist to make a successful sales pitch.
 Governments and large technology firms have long nurtured quantum research, and in the past few years have announced billions of dollars for the field.
 As their support has ramped up, outside investors have looked to get in early on a fledgling industry.

-By the start of this year, according to an analysis by Nature, private investors had funded at least 52 quantum-technology companies globally since 2012—many of them spin-outs from university departments.
+By the start of 2019, according to an analysis by Nature, private investors had funded at least 52 quantum-technology companies globally since 2012—many of them spin-outs from university departments.
 (Academics have founded many more start-ups that have yet to close deals.)
 Although the value of some of the cash infusions remains secret, Nature’s analysis captures the scale of recent activity.
-It finds that, in 2017 and 2018, companies received at least $450 million in private funding—more than four times the $104 million disclosed over the previous two years (see ‘Cash for qubits’).
+It finds that, in 2017 and 2018, companies received at least $450 million in private funding—more than four times the $104 million disclosed over the previous two years.
 VC makes up the bulk of this cash.
-Many firms in the VC hub of California’s Silicon Valley have already plunged in, and among the rest, “most are keeping a close eye on quantum”, says Christopher Monroe, a physicist at the University of Maryland in College Park who co-founded the quantum-computing firm IonQ in 2015.
+Many firms in the VC hub of California’s Silicon Valley have already plunged in, and among the rest, “most are keeping a close eye on quantum,” says Christopher Monroe, a physicist at the University of Maryland, College Park, who co-founded in 2015 quantumcomputing firm IonQ.

 Few doubt that quantum technologies will eventually yield useful and potentially revolutionary products.
 Alongside government investments, hundreds of firms are rushing to invest in the field, with big names such as IBM, Google, Alibaba, Hewlett Packard, Tencent, Baidu and Huawei all doing their own research.
-Google has reportedly now created a quantum computer that can solve specialized problems that would stump even the best classical computer—a landmark known as ‘quantum supremacy’.
+Google has reportedly now created a quantum computer that can solve specialized problems that would stump even the best classical computer—a landmark known as quantum supremacy.
 Secure encryption using quantum technology is already a commercial product, as are some quantum-enabled technologies that sense, image or measure at exquisitely precise scales.
-One firm, D-Wave Systems in Burnaby, Canada, even sells computers that exploit quantum effects, although these machines specialize in particular tasks known as optimization problems.
+Quantum computing pioneer D-Wave Systems in Burnaby, B.C., even sells computers that exploit quantum effects, although these machines specialize in particular tasks known as optimization problems.

 But venture capitalists tend to invest in what they hope will be game-changers, such as a multipurpose quantum computer that could handle many kinds of otherwise-unfeasible calculations.
 From the perspective of investors, the cash pumped into the field annually represents a small outlay so far—on a par with VC investments in artificial-intelligence (AI) firms before 2010, for instance.
 (By 2018, U.S. VC investments in AI had boomed to $9.3 billion.)
 Still, these numbers are substantial for an immature field that doesn’t yet have much to sell.
 Despite this, some software firms are already marketing their work on quantum algorithms, which are written for hardware that does not yet exist.